GahamPhongJor/Text-Analysis/README.md

 # Text-Analysis
-Text analysis by creating objects and methods in class
+Text analysis by creating objects and methods in class utilizing Python in Jupyter Notebook.

 ## Objectives